 Experienced Guidance During Your Colorado Divorce

-Passionate support for families in Fort Collins
+Passionate support from a Fort Collins divorce lawyer

 The decision to file for divorce is a monumental one.
 Your entire life is about to change, and you are probably feeling overwhelmed and confused.
 A trustworthy and compassionate attorney can help ease the burden of the legal process.
-At Shufflebarger Law Office, PC, we are dedicated to providing our clients with the personalized service and detailed advice you need during this difficult time.
+At Shufflebarger Law Office, P.C., we are dedicated to providing our clients with the personalized service and detailed advice you need during this difficult time.
 We have an extensive understanding of Colorado family law, and we leverage that knowledge to help you.
 Over our years of service, we have gained a reputation in our community for cost-effective and responsive service.

 Handling all divorce-related details

 Separating from your spouse is complicated and involves many issues.
 At our firm, we are prepared to help you with matters relating to:

 - Child custody and visitation.
 Colorado courts make custody and visitation decisions based on what is deemed to be in the best interests of the child.
 If possible, joint custody will be awarded so that the child can still have a relationship with both parents.